nkordis/quiz-game/README.md

 npm install
 npm run start
 ```

-*** Update quiz item not supported yet
+*** Patch item not supported yet
 *** Quiz's incorrect answers not supported yet

-# How to run a new standalone the application
+# How to run a new standalone application

 ## Backend